nayeonk/itpwebdev/notes-and-assignments/assignments/499/oop.md

 ### Processing page (add-song-process.php)

 In this page, you should accept the user input and insert the song into the database.
-Rather than using plain PDO, here you will define a class called Song.
+Rather than using plain PDO, here you will define a class called Song in a file called Song.php.
+Include Song.php in your add-song-process.php.

 To insert a song into the the database, you should be able to do the following:

 ```php
 	$pdo = new PDO("mysql:host=$host;dbname=$dbname", $user, $pass);